Logo

 Overview of the report

-You would find this report under the Security reports (Administration > Reports > System > Security) and it shows all resources that are not assigned to any tasks, hence, “Unassigned”.
-They could be windows, reports, files, any type of security resource that is assignable to a task.
+This report can be found under Security reports (Administration > Reports > System > Security) and it shows all resources that are not assigned to any tasks, hence, "Unassigned".
+They could be windows, reports, files, or any type of security resource that is assignable to a task.

-POWERUSER is a default role that has security to everything in Dynamics GP, but the significant downside is it’s invisible in all security reports.
-Any report you generate regarding who has access to what in Dynamics GP will not include users in the POWERUSER role.
-That’s intentional, and that’s a problem.
+POWERUSER is a default role that has security to everything in Dynamics GP, but the significant downside is it's invisible in all security reports.
+Any report generated regarding who has access to what in Dynamics GP will not include users in the POWERUSER role.
+That's intentional, and that can be a problem.

-Take a look at your Security Role Setup and you’ll see POWERUSER has no tasks assigned to it, you cannot delete it, and you can’t assign or unassign anything to it.
-It’s effectively hard-coded access to anything on GP.
-Nothing is explicitly granted, so it’s invisible.
+On the Security Role Setup for POWERUSER, it has no tasks assigned to it, it cannot be deleted and nothing can be assigned to it.
+It's effectively hard-coded access to anything on GP.
+Nothing is explicitly granted, so it's invisible.

 Introducing SUPERUSER roles

-I believe Mark Polino was the first one to really be an advocate for a SUPERUSER role in GP.
-His position is if you really want a POWERUSER type of role, create one explicitly, then at least users with that role appear on every security report and there’s no second list of users you need to remember have access to everything because of one role.
+I believe Mark Polino was the first one to be an advocate for a SUPERUSER role in GP.
+His position is if organizations really want a POWERUSER type of role, create one explicitly, then at least users with that role appear on every security report and there's no second list of users you need to remember that have access to everything because of one role.

-This blog post outlines how to actually create a SUPERUSER role manually (link removed, no longer valid) inside Dynamics GP and it’s a great idea.
-It’s explicitly granting security to every resource in Dynamics GP and then any users assigned to that role will be visible on any and all security reports.
+The premise of the SUPERUSER role is it is explicitly granting security to every resource in Dynamics GP and then any users assigned to that role will be visible on any security reports.

 What does this have to do with Unassigned Security reports?

-The same reasons that keep POWERUSER off of regular security “access” reports also apply to the Unassigned Security report.
+The same reasons that keep POWERUSER off of regular security "access" reports also apply to the Unassigned Security report.
 Technically, since POWERUSER has everything, there is no such thing as any unassigned resources.
 However, the report works because POWERUSER is ignored.
-It’s showing resources not explicitly granted to any task.
+It shows resources not explicitly granted to any task.

 However…

 This brings me to my issue, that the SUPERUSER role effectively eliminates the usefulness of the Unassigned Security report.
-If you have a role with explicitly granted secuirty to everything in Dynamics GP, the report will literally be blank.
-There is no longer “unassigned security”.
+If I have a role with explicitly granted secuirty to everything in Dynamics GP, the report will literally be blank.
+There is no longer "unassigned security" because at least one role has everything assigned to it.

-It’s not a surprise of course but not something that one would think right away unless you went to use it.
+It's not a surprise of course but not something that one would think right away.

 So… back to my upgrade.
 I hadn’t created SUPERUSER manually but one of the features of David Musgrave’s GP Power Tools is his product will auto-create (or update) a SUPERUSER role whenever the System Resources table is updated (SY09400).
 I didn’t know this until I ran the Unassigned Security report and found it was blank.
 Then I noticed I had a new SUPERUSER role that I hadn’t created myself.
 Hmm.

-In the grand scheme this problem is minor, however, there is then no super easy way to identify what new objects exist to grant security to your “normal” users for during an upgrade.
-Since I raised this issue, David has updated the latest build of GPPT to exclude SUPERUSER from his own unassigned security resources queries.
+In the grand scheme, this problem is minor, however, there is then no easy way to identify what new objects exist to grant security to "normal" users during an upgrade.
+Since I raised this issue, David has updated the latest build of GPPT to exclude SUPERUSER from his unassigned security resource queries.

 My Recommendation